CraftsmenLtd/BloodConnect/docs/index.rst

 Things to consider during development

-- OpenAPI specs must be updated if it is necessary with the project ticket
+- OpenAPI specs must be updated if it is necessary with the project ticket.
 - Auto generate OpenAPI specs tools can be used.
-It is better to use such tools which will generate OpenAPI specs from code
+It is better to use such tools which will generate OpenAPI specs from code.
-- In CI pipeline, a step must be added to check validation of OpenAPI specs
+- In CI pipeline, a step must be added to check validation of OpenAPI specs.
-- There should be commands to check validity of OpenAPI specs in local development environment
+- There should be commands to check validity of OpenAPI specs in local development environment.

 Design tools and docs
 ~~~~~~~~~~~~~~~~~~~~~
 `Figma <https://www.figma.com/>`_ is being used for UI & UX design for this project.
 Figma publicly available http links will be attached to project design docs.
-And project design docs is written using reStructuredText
+And project design docs is written using reStructuredText.

 User Story
 ~~~~~~~~~~
-`Gherkin syntax <https://cucumber.io/docs/gherkin/>`_ is being used for user story without and technical specification
+`Gherkin syntax <https://cucumber.io/docs/gherkin/>`_ is being used for user story without and technical specification.

 Graph and Flow diagrams
 ~~~~~~~~~~~~~~~~~~~~~~~
 The initial plan is to use `Graphviz <https://graphviz.org/>`_ for graph and flow diagrams.
-There are many tools to create, update, manage and visualize
+There are many tools to create, update, manage and visualize DOT Language.
-DOT Language.

 Learn DOT Language: https://graphviz.org/doc/info/lang.html